allenai/noncompliance/README.md

 ```

 You can replace `gpt-3.5-turbo` with a different judge model such as `gpt-4`.

+Note that you can find our category-scpecific rubric for evaluating responses in [here](https://github.com/allenai/noncompliance/blob/main/prompts/refusal_evaluation_rubric.json).

 ### Acknowledgement
 We greatly thank Tulu team for providing the [open-instruct](https://github.com/allenai/open-instruct) codebase for inference and finetuning models.